opencontributions/devslide/README.md

-a draggable selection track in js.  no particular license.  no jquery or other libs required.
+A draggable selection track in js.
+No jquery or other libraries required.

-the technique is to set "dragActive" on mousedown, use document mousemove event.pageX to determine the control position and treat document mouseup as the release event where "dragActive" is true.

-should be supported by all modern browsers.  intended for use by people who don't mind reading through the source and tweaking where needed.

-usage:
+CSS transitions, adapts to container width.

+There are two callbacks.
+The first callback is fired when the control is within an item range, the second is fired on setting the item.

+Events are set up independently for easy touchscreen support

+Usage:

     var track = new trackSelect;
     track.init(containerElement, numberOfItems, callback0, callback1);

-the first callback is fired when the control is within an item range, the second is fired on setting the item.

-example:
+Example:

     var track = new trackSelect;
     track.init($('.container_track')[0], 5,